 But, What is Kala chana – Ashtami Prasad?

-In this term, Kala chana, Kala stands for black, and chana means chickpeas.
-When combined, it means Black Chickpeas.
+For those unfamiliar with this term – Kala chana, Kala stands for black, and chana means chickpeas.
+Collectively, it means Black Chickpeas.

 Ashtami – It’s the time of the year when Navratri (festival of nine nights) is coming to an end, and every household is prepping up for Ashtami or Navmi pujan. sookhe kale chane

 The eighth day of Navratri is celebrated as Durga Ashtami, which also marks the end of the fasting period for several devotees.

 On this day, devotees offer prayers and prasad (a devotional food offering) to Goddess Durga and perform Kanchike or Kanjak.

 So, the whole term – Kala chana – Ashtami Prasad means – A religious offering of cooked black chickpeas is offered to God (Mother Durga) on the auspicious eighth day (Ashtami).